Read to the end for a bonus deal for you adrenaline junkies!

 It’s not all brute force either — getting the axes to stick takes some technique, and “axe-perts” are on hand to show you the ropes.
 Those in a group can play tournament-style to determine who is truly worthy of the hammer.

-How to get there: From Sixth Avenue MRT station (blue line), take exit B and walk about 12mins along Turf Club Road towards The Grandstand, where Axe Factor is located
+How to get there: From Sixth Avenue MRT station (DTL), take exit B and walk about 12mins along Turf Club Road towards The Grandstand, where Axe Factor is located

 The carts are easy to control, and you can go as fast or slowly as you want by pulling on the handlebar.
 Choose from four winding tracks — through the forest, illuminated by multicoloured lights at night for a different view.

-How to get there: From Harbourfront MRT station (purple line), take the Sentosa Express from VivoCity Mall.
-Alight at Imbiah station and walk about 10mins to the Skyline Luge
+How to get there: From Harbourfront MRT station (NEL/CCL), take the Sentosa Express from VivoCity Mall.
+Alight at Imbiah Station and walk 10mins to the Skyline Luge

 9) Skydive Indoors at iFly Singapore